plautskiy/kafka/README.md

-# Simple Producer and Cosumer for Apache kafka based on Spring Boot
+# Simple Producer and Consumer for Apache kafka
 Learning Apache Kafka on Spring Boot